tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 You made it this far!
 Thank you so much for your time and effort completing this take-home project.
 Now it's time to hand it in and relax.

 When submitting your project, you should submit your code in one of the following ways:
-- a GitHub repository (preferred)
+- as a GitHub repository (preferred)
-- as a zip file (then email it to us),
+- as a ZIP file (then email it to us)

 Please send this to the hiring manager at TableCheck with whom you've spoken.